Neylanio/Gostack_Challenge2-NodeJS/README.md

 ## :rocket: About the challenge

-> OBS: In the project folder you need running the command `yarn` to install all dependecies.
+> OBS: you need to run the command `yarn` to install all dependecies.

 ### Rotas da aplicação